 The compensation from dragging her leg to walk, combined with years of muscle atrophy lead to a ripping in her right hip in early 2018 that was later diagnosed as a labral tear, along with Femoroacetabular Impingement (FAI), which explained pains she experienced since childhood that were previously dismissed.
 Her situation became an emergency; in no longer having a side of her body to sleep on, losing most of her mobility, and being abandoned by the Nova Scotia healthcare system, she became desperate.
 In no longer having an orthopedic surgeon, her only option was to return to her GP for another referral and wait on another two year waiting list, without being seen until Feb. of 2020 (when her daughter was later born).

 After joining an online forum, Angela read about peripheral nerve surgeon Dr. Tim Tollestrup, a pioneer in piriformis removal surgery located in Nevada, USA.
-In learning that no surgeon in Canada could help her and knowing she would have to wait until 2020 for her pending surgeon to address her hip, she needed to take immediate action through medical tourism to regain her mobility and save her life.
+In learning that no surgeon in Canada could help her and knowing she would have to wait until 2020 for a surgeon to address her hip, she needed to take immediate action through medical tourism to regain her mobility and save her life.

 Piriformis Removal Surgery

 Since no department in Nova Scotia would cover expenses for a surgery that hadn’t undergone Phase Two of clinical trials, Angela launched a GoFundMe page.
 She appeared on Global News Halifax with her plea and details of a bottle drive that was set up to help offset the cost of surgery.